-53 Sam's Club stores are closing their doors
+63 Sam's Club stores are closing their doors

 Sam's Club posted one such alert, referred to as a WARN notice, to the Indiana state government's website.
 That notice says three locations in the state were slated to be closed on January 26.
 The move will impact 419 employees.

-Several other states where CNNMoney has confirmed stores will be closing did not have such notices posted as of Thursday afternoon.
+Several other states where CNNMoney confirmed stores will be closing did not have such notices posted as of Thursday afternoon.

+Hitt, the Walmart spokesperson, told CNNMoney that he was unfamiliar with exactly where Walmart issued WARN notices.
+But he said the company would have issued them "where appropriate."

-It's not clear how many stores have already closed.
-Local news outlets across the country -- including from Houston, Syracuse, Baton Rouge and Dallas -- reported closures happened without notice.
+Throughout the day, local news outlets across the country -- including from Houston, Syracuse, Baton Rouge and Dallas -- reported that closures happened without notice.
 Some reported that bewildered employees showed up to work to find out they no longer had a job.

 Alex Corona -- who has worked in the tire department at a Sam's Club in Wheeling, Illinois for six years -- told CNNMoney he walked into work Thursday to find the door guarded by two security guards with a sign saying the store was closed.

 Eventually, a manager vouched that he was an associate and he was allowed inside, Corona said.
-He and his coworkers were told by a representative from Sam's Club's corporate office that their store was closing.
-Employees were offered severance based on how long they had been employed at the store, or the opportunity to transfer to a nearby location.
+He said he and his coworkers were told by a representative from Sam's Club's corporate office that their store was closing.
+Employees were offered severance based on how long they had been employed at the store, or the opportunity to transfer to a nearby location, Corona said.

 For his part, Corona, who made $12 per hour at Sam's Club, said he's not looking to transfer.